hipstas/spokenweb/README.md

 * [Windows](https://docs.docker.com/docker-for-windows/) (For Windows 10 Home Edition, [see here](https://pcda17.github.io/tutorials/Docker_install_Windows))
 * [Mac](https://docs.docker.com/docker-for-mac/)

+1. Open a new terminal window (Mac) or command prompt (Windows).

-Enter the following three commands in the terminal to kill an existing SpokenWeb container (if applicable), then download and run the latest version of this Docker container.
+2. Enter the following three commands in the terminal to kill an existing SpokenWeb container (if applicable), then download and run the latest version of this Docker container.

 ```
 docker rm -f spokenweb